HouseElves/kanji_time_public/docs/source/design/report_addon.rst

     This mix-in provides a typical implementation of the `PageController` logic, including page state management, layout switching, and lazy instantiation of page containers.

-These players drive the paginiation loop in the below code (or as diagrammed at :ref:`sd_pagination`).
+These players drive the pagination loop in the below code as shown in the sequence diagram at :ref:`sd_pagination`.
-Most of this code pertains to directing output properly and isn't very illuminating to us here.
+Most of this loop isn't central to understanding the Add On Contract.
-The important bits to this discussion are on lines 1, 2, 9, and 11.
+For that understanding, let's examine lines 1, 2, 9, and 11.

 .. code-block:: python
     :caption: a pagination loop